 In 1926, Preservation Long Island founder Howard C. Sherwood (1870–1957) installed fielded paneling salvaged from the purported birthplace of Benjamin Tallmadge (1754–1835), George Washington’s director of military intelligence, inside the living room of the Sherwood-Jayne House, his Long Island country retreat.

 Benjamin Tallmadge was born on February 25, 1754 in Setauket.
 He was the second son of Susannah Smith (1729–1768) and Reverend Benjamin Tallmadge, Sr. (1725 –1786), a local clergyman.
-Tallmadge studied at Yale University, where he befriended future spy Nathan Hale (1755–1776), and pursued a career in education in Connecticut.
+Tallmadge studied at Yale University where he befriended future spy Nathan Hale (1755–1776).
 Tallmadge first saw action in the Revolutionary War at the Battle of Long Island (also known as the Battle of Brooklyn), a crushing Patriot defeat that led to the British occupation of Long Island and New York City.

 Later promoted to Washington’s chief intelligence officer, Tallmadge’s mission was to obtain information on fortifications, troop movements, and other military operations from the British headquartered in Manhattan.
 The chain of spies he assembled on Long Island consisted of several childhood friends from Setauket, including Abraham Woodhull (1750–1826), Caleb Brewster (1747–1827), Anna Strong (1740–1812), and Austin Roe (1749–1830).